magento/knowledge-base/src/troubleshooting/miscellaneous/error-when-validating-fastly-credentials.md

 ## Solution

-1. Make sure you are using the correct Service ID and API token:
+1. Make sure you are using the correct Service ID and API token and try to validate again.

-    * Verify that the credentials are valid using the following API:
+1. Verify that the Fastly credentials are valid using the API.
+For instruction, refer to [Test the Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#test-the-fastly-credentials) in our developer documentation.

     ```curl
     curl -H "Fastly-Key: <API key>" https://api.fastly.com/service/<service ID>/version/active
     ```
-    * Try to validate again.

-    For more information on how to get the Fastly credentials, refer to [Cloud for Adobe Commerce > Set up Fastly > Get Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#test-the-fastly-credentials) in our developer documentation.

 1. If you are still getting the same error, submit a support ticket to request a new API token.